IBM/MAX-Audio-Embedding-Generator/README.md

 it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load a signed 16-bit PCM wav audio file (you can use the `car-horn.wav` file located in the `assets` folder) and get embeddings from the API.
+Use the `model/predict` endpoint to load a signed 16-bit PCM wav audio file (you can use the `car-horn.wav` file located in the `samples` folder) and get embeddings from the API.

 ![Swagger Doc Screenshot](docs/swagger-screenshot.png)